Family Mediation in Essex: A Step-by-Step Guide to the Process

 1. Legal Aid

-Family mediation services in Essex are available under the Legal Aid scheme for those who are on a low income or in receipt of certain benefits.
+Amity Family mediation service in Essex is available under the Legal Aid scheme for those who are on a low income or in receipt of certain benefits.

 2. Government Voucher Scheme